adrazen/cs140e-final-project/labs/10-low-level/README.md

-### Low-level hacks: Mailboxes, ATAGS, and backtraces.
+## Low-level hacks: Mailboxes, ATAGS, and backtraces.

+#### Introduction

 The last few labs have involved writing some pretty tricky code.
-We take a bit of a pause and do some fairly simple but useful low level hacks that do not depend on the previous labs so that people can get everything sorted out.

-  - `ATAGS`: OSes use these as a way to pass various useful parameters.
-    We will use these to get the memory size.

-  - mailboxes: the pi gives a way to get and set a variety of attributes by sending messages to  different mailbox addresses.

-    As a simple hack: You'll use this to get the memory size (along with some other things) and compare it to the `ATAGS` value.

-  - Increasing your pi memory size: the pi ships with a bunch of memory.
-By default we can't access it.
-You'll change that.
+Today's lab is more of an "odds and ends" types of lab that covers simple, but very important, tricks in low level systems programming.
+In today's lab, we focus on buiding:

+1. **ATAGS**: ATAGS (which stands for ARM-Tags) are used to carry information from boot code to the kernel.
+ATAGS are a way to pass useful information such as memory size from one important place (boot code) to another important place (the kernel).
+For instance, when our hardware (i.e. our pi) boots up, it loads `kernel.img`.
+(Remember, `kernel.img` is like the "brain" of our pi).
+   The internal bootloader passes parameters to `kernel.img` using ATAGS.

+2. **Mailboxes**: The Mailbox Peripheral is a peripheral that facilitates communication between the CPU (Central Processing Unit) and the GPU (Graphics Processing Unit).
+Mailboxes give the pi a way to send messages to the GPU and to recieve a response.
+You can think of a Mailbox as the main entry point into the GPU

-  - Stack backtraces: so far, when you get an assertion error or print a message we only have information about the file, function, and line the assertion is at --- it can be hard to figure out what is going on without the caller(s).
-You'll write a simple backtrace implementation that walks back up the stack and gets the current callers.
+3. **Stack Backtraces**: A Stack Backtrace is a report of the actice stack frames at a certain point during the execution of a program.
+Up until now, whenever you have gotten an assertion error or print a message, you only have information about the file, function, and, line, that are directly corresponding to wherever the assertion is at.
+Without a stack backtrace it can be hard to figure out what is going on given you don't have inofrmation about the caller(s).
+Today, you will write a simple backtrace implementation that walks back up the stack and gets the current callers.

 #### 1. ATAGS